ruby/www.ruby-lang.org/en/news/_posts/2019-11-23-ruby-2-7-0-preview3-released.md

 ## REPL improvement

-`irb`, bundled interactive environment (REPL; Read-Eval-Print-Loop), now supports multi-line editing.
-It's powered by `reline`, `readline`-compatible pure Ruby implementation.
+`irb`, the bundled interactive environment (REPL; Read-Eval-Print-Loop), now supports multi-line editing.
+It is powered by `reline`, a `readline`-compatible pure Ruby implementation.
 It also provides rdoc integration.
 In `irb` you can display the reference for a given class, module, or method.
 [[Feature #14683]](https://bugs.ruby-lang.org/issues/14683),